PrabhavPandey/good-react-app/README.md

 • you don't need to delete the above mentioned files <br />
 • css reset classes are already setup and no unnesasarry gibbersih for you to handle

+## usage

+1. Clone this project
+2. run `npm i` or `npm install`
+3. run `npm start`
+4. voila! that's it, go ahead and create the best project you can

 ## 😠this sucks?

-have any bright ideas to make this template better? go ahead, fork this project and submit a PR
+have any bright ideas to make this template better? go for it, fork this project and submit a PR

 ## let's talk